Juustoisa/ot-harjoitustyo/README.md

 ![enter image description here](https://image.flaticon.com/icons/png/512/112/112430.png)

+**As of 27.04:**
+Couldn't allocate much time to project, improved tests and validations.

 **As of 20.04:**
 Project has been changed to use GUI, took longer than expected, ability to add teas to database has been added.
 Checkstyle has been implemented.
 Pretty slow progress for now.